Caterham School: CaterhamConnected

 The school operates 'CaterhamConnected', its own professional and social media network for alumni, staff, parents and Sixth Form pupils from Caterham and its partnership schools.
 As well as the digital platform, CaterhamConnected runs 'Insight' events for the community, which take place globally.

 Notable Old Caterhamians

 Alumni of Caterham are titled 'Old Caterhamians' (O.C.), often colloquially clipped to 'Old Cats'.

-Sir John Richard Robinson (1828-1903), editor of the The Daily News and member of a circle of journalists and editors at the Reform Club on Pall Mall.
+Sir John Richard Robinson (1828-1903), editor of The Daily News and member of a circle of journalists and editors at the Reform Club on Pall Mall.